 You'll also want to make sure your cake has cooled sufficiently before attempting to invert it out of your pan.

-Finally, I love to top this easy cinnamon cake off with a simple glaze: just powdered sugar and heavy cream.
+Finally, I love to top this easy cinnamon cake off with a simple glaze: just powdered sugar and milk.
 This part admittedly involves some eyeballing, so you may end up needing more or less cream depending on the consistency.
-You can also use milk for a thinner glaze.

 To be completely honest, I love an imperfect glaze so I just drip it on with a spoon and hope for the best.
 That's all there is to it!

 - My top tip when it comes to baking, and especially gluten free baking, is to use a scale to weigh your flour.
 It truly makes all the difference!
 Accuracy is important and too much (or too little) flour will impact the texture of this cake.

 - I always allow the cake to cool COMPLETELY before even attempting to invert it out of the pan.
 You will definitely want to wait before glazing, otherwise the glaze will soak right in.